 The site has good interpretation and an excellent 5km looped walk with boardwalks over the bogs.
 The bogs here are mainly cut by sausage machines that mince the bog and spew out the turf in long wet lines of “Sausages”.
 It is interesting as it is still an actively used landscape with neat turf piles by the trackside.
 It is an excellent place to see Connemara black-faced sheep grazing.
 For this reason, no dogs are allowed on site.

 The Diamond Hill climb is particularly rewarding as there is a stunning view from the top of a panorama of Islands (Inishbofin, Inishturk, Clare Island and Achill).
-There are three walks in the park, the longest is the circular route to the top of the Diamond and takes around 150 minutes.
-A sunrise or Sunset walk in the park is a wonderful experience here not to be missed.
-Sunrise Christmas week is around 9am and Sunset is 16.30.
+There are three walks in the park, the longest is the circular route to the top of the Diamond which takes around 150 minutes.
+A sunrise or sunset walk in the park is a wonderful experience here not to be missed.
+Sunrise is often a good time to spot the elusive red deer in the park.

-So do download the App Atlantic Way Explorer for free from Apple and Google stores to help and enjoy your 2021 Christmas with friends and family.
-I hope that if you come to Connemara you will have a wonderful time engaging with nature and enjoying the sights, sounds and tastes of the region.
+So do download the App Atlantic Way Explorer for free from Apple and Google stores to help and enjoy your stay.
+I hope that if you come to Connemara you will have a wonderful time engaging with nature and enjoying the sights, sounds, and tastes of the region.